-City College Plymouth is a data controller and a data processor under the GDPR 2018
+City College Plymouth is a data controller and a data processor.

 Executive Leadership Team, Directors, College Leadership Team and all those in managerial or supervisory roles throughout the College are responsible for developing and encouraging good data handling practices within the College; responsibilities are also set out in individual job descriptions.